pandas DataFrames

 Adding a New Column with Conditional Values

-We can even add new columns that are conditional across information within the dataframe.
-For example, perhaps all the mice in replicate 1 were female while the rest were male.
-We can create a new column for sex and make those corresponding assignments using the loc method.
+We can also conditionally add data to new columns depending on other data within the dataframe.
+For example, if all the mice in replicate 1 were female and those that were not in replicate 1 were male, we can create a new column with sex and make corresponding assignments using the loc method.

 We are going to do this in three steps: